Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: A linear space near-neighbor data structure

 \subsection{Efficient Evaluation}

-The previous subsections assumed that we can evaluate (and store) $m$ filters for free.
+The previous subsections assumed that $m$ filters can be evaluated and stored for free.
 However, this requires space and time $n^{(1-\beta^2)/(1-\alpha\beta)^2}$, which is much higher than the work we expect from checking the points in all filters above the threshold.
 We solve this problem by using the tensoring approach, which can be seen as a simplified version of the general approach proposed in~\cite{christiani2017framework}.